 - Use rubrics consistently when evaluating applicants.

 - If it’s not in the rubric, it should not be evaluated.
-If a new criterion is identified for consideration, then pause evaluation and update the rubric with the new criterion.
+If a new criterion is identified for consideration, then pause the evaluation and update the rubric with the new criterion.
 All active applications must be evaluated with this new criterion.

 - Update the rubric as needed when progressing through each stage of assessment.

-Propose list of preliminary interview candidates
+Search committee proposes a list of preliminary interview candidates

 - Disposition code: “2.D.
 Reviewing applications – Short List.”

-Interview preliminary candidates and finalists (weeks 9 – 12)
+6. Interview preliminary candidates and finalists

 Search committees and hiring units should continue to follow best practices throughout the interview stages of the faculty search process.